Anne, Princess Royal and Princess of Orange: Early life

 Anne was born at Herrenhausen Palace, Hanover, five years before her paternal grandfather, Elector George Louis, succeeded to the thrones of Great Britain and Ireland as George I. She was christened shortly after her birth at Herrenhausen Palace.
 She was named after her paternal grandfather's second cousin Anne, Queen of Great Britain.

 She learned German, French and English, and was taught music (including singing, harpsichord, and composition) by Georg Friedrich Händel.
 Händel did not like teaching, but said he would "make the only exception for Anne, flower of princesses".
 She remained a lifelong supporter, attending his operas and subscribing to his music.
+She also studied dance with Anthony L'Abbé who choreographed the dance The Princess Royal (1715) in her honour.